9 Social Media Contest Ideas You Can Immediately Use

 Check out the example below from Darlie Singapore, where winners can win a Fitbit Flex if they follow their Instagram account (@darliesg), comment with a health upgrade tip, and write how it improved their confidence and smile.

 EZ-Link, the provider of public transport stored value cards in Singapore, has also run a crowdsourced ideas contest.
-Together with HotelsCombined – an app allowing people to compare hotels on their mobiles– they ran a Facebook contest where the public could submit a public transport tip for tourist, screenshot their favourite accommodation in Singapore using the HotelsCombined app, and stand to win a staycation.
+Together with HotelsCombined – an app allowing people to compare hotels on their mobiles– they ran a Facebook contest where the public could submit a public transport tip for tourists, screenshot their favourite accommodation in Singapore using the HotelsCombined app, and stand to win a staycation.

 #8 Promo Codes and Coupons